mfkiwl/Clementi/README.md

 ## Introduction
 Clementi is a scalable, multi-FPGA based graph processing framework designed to achieve near-linear scalability.
 By overlapping communication with computation, Clementi optimizes end-to-end performance.
 Additionally, leveraging a custom hardware architecture in FPGA, we propose a performance model and a workload scheduling method to minimize execution time discrepancies among FPGAs.
 Our experimental results demonstrate that Clementi significantly outperforms existing multi-FPGA frameworks, achieving speedups ranging from 1.86× to 8.75×, and exhibits near-linear scalability as the number of FPGAs increases.

+## Update Notice

+Please note that the documentation is actively being updated.
+If you encounter any inconsistencies or missing information, rest assured that it is part of our ongoing effort to provide comprehensive and up-to-date documentation.
+For any question, please contact this email: dcsyufeng@gmail.com.

 ## Prerequisites
 Clementi development utilizes the Xilinx Vitis toolset.
 Key components include:
 - **Xilinx XRT** version 2.14.354
 - **Vitis v++** at v2021.2 (64-bit)
+- **OpenMPI** at 4.1.4

 The framework is executed on the HACC cluster at NUS.
 For detailed information and access to this cluster, please refer to the [HACC_NUS website](https://xacchead.d2.comp.nus.edu.sg/).
 Each FPGA on this cluster is paired with a virtual CPU node, utilizing OpenMPI for distributed execution.
 The specific version used is Open MPI 4.1.4, and the system incorporates four [Xilinx U250 FPGAs](https://docs.amd.com/r/en-US/ug1120-alveo-platforms/U200-Gen3x16-XDMA-base_2-Platform).